scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 scalaVersion := "{{ site.scala-version }}"
 ```

-Because SBT projects use a standard directory structure, SBT already knows everything else it needs to know.
+Because sbt projects use a standard directory structure, sbt already knows everything else it needs to know.

 Now you just need to add a little “Hello, world” program.